The Top Sleep Sensors For Expert Level Tracking

 The Medical Futurist recently reviewed the Viatom O2 Sleep Monitor, and we found it quite useful for measuring heart rate and blood oxygen levels.
 It is especially helpful for people with sleep apnea and snoring; as it buzzes gently if their blood oxygen level is too low during the night, and if they should switch their sleeping positions.

 The sensor is a ring-like soft, comfortable and small device connecting to a smartwatch-like device.
-Setting it up was not super easy, but its clear advantage is that the O2 is able to assess blood oxygen saturation levels which are really useful when diagnosing sleep apnea.
-Its biggest disadvantage is that there is no smart alarm.
+Setting it up was not super easy, but its clear advantage is that the O2 is able to assess blood oxygen saturation levels which is really useful when diagnosing sleep apnea.
+Its biggest disadvantage is that it has no smart alarm.

 3) Misfit Shine

 The company’s smartwatches, fitness trackers, apps, and accessories state their mission unambiguously.
 They aim to combine elegance, intelligence, and wellness – and they succeeded with every one of their pieces.

 Moreover, Misfit Shine can also hold its ground as a sleep tracker.
 It measures the total duration of sleep, as well as light and deep sleep combined with a smart alarm feature.
 Another useful trait of the Misfit Shine is that you don’t need to set it to a sleep mode – it detects that automatically.
 However, as with all their other pieces, the best part is how sleek and pretty the Misfit Shine is – so if you want to look sophisticated even when going to bed, go for that!